 In the same vein, the official name of Ukraine’s capital city is Kyiv, not Kiev.
 This is another source of contention in Ukraine.
 However, most western media and people still refer to the capital as Kiev.
 This Ukraine travel guide will use the official spelling.
 Ukraine’s government has repeatedly asked big media outlets (not including this blog) to start using the official spelling.

 For many Ukrainians, the name “Kiev” refers to how the city was named under Russian rule, using the Russian way of spelling.
 Visitors to Ukraine are often confused by this, as they assume Kiev is harmless Anglicization of the name.
 Many Ukrainians feel differently.

 Best time to visit Ukraine

 The best time to travel to Ukraine is in spring or fall.
 The weather is pleasant, terraces are set up outside, and there a several pop-up bars that come to life around this time.
 Fall colors are also really pretty

 If you want to visit the Carphantians, summer is the best time to travel to Ukraine.
 Although it might rain at times, in general, you’ll have perfect hiking weather.
 Many people also go to Odesa during summer, although I would personally try to come before the summer rush.
 Odesa gets packed during summer.

 Traveling around during summer can also be a literal pain, and most buses and marshrutka don’t open their windows, even when it’s bloody hot outside (a leftover Soviet believe that draft winds make you sick is to blame for this).

-Winters are generally cold and wet, and sometimes snowy.
+Winters are generally cold and wet, and often snowy.
 If you want to go skiing in the Carpathians, this is the time.
 It’s still possible to go, as long as you pack warm clothes, but it’s not the best time of year to visit Ukraine.